 To understand the concept of switch terms, let’s start with the basic definition of S-parameters.
 S-parameters describe a linear transformation between incident and reflected waves, which can be represented by the following matrix equation:

-Understanding S-parameters in this manner can be misleading, as these definitions are not practical in reality.
-For example, even hobbyist VNAs, like the NanoVNA, show a diagram on the backplate with a definition of S-parameters that assumes the incident wave of the second port is zero.
-Of course, it is best to design things to be as well-matched as possible, but there will come a point (i.e., frequency) where achieving perfect matching is simply not possible.
+Teaching S-parameters this way can be misleading, as these conditions are not achievable in practice.
+Even hobbyist VNAs like the NanoVNA display a backplate diagram that assumes the incident wave at the second port is zero.
+Of course, good impedance matching is always desirable, but perfect matching is simply not achievable at all frequencies.

-The reflection you see at the non-driving port is what we refer to as the switch term.
-The name can be misleading, as we have not yet discussed switches.
-However, there is a reason why we call this phenomenon switch term.
-The key point for you to understand is that the incident wave of the non-driving port is directly related to the switch term.
+The reflection at the non-driving port is what we call the switch term.
+The name may seem puzzling, as we haven’t talked about switches yet, but the key point is that the incident wave at the non-driving port is directly related to the switch term.

-The name “switch term” comes from how VNAs are commonly made.
-In many VNAs, an electronic switch flips between the ports to drive each port.
-When one port is in driving mode, the other ports are terminated.
-Usually, the termination is part of the switch itself.
-Therefore, because the reflection is the result of a mismatch in termination of the non-driving ports, name “switch term” was coined for this reflection.
-You can read more about the origin of this name from [2].
+The name “switch term” comes from how VNAs are typically built.
+Many VNAs use an electronic switch to flip between ports, driving one port at a time while the others are terminated, usually by the switch itself.
+Because the reflection arises from a mismatch in that termination, the term “switch term” was coined.
+You can read more about the origin of this name in [2].

 The illustration below shows the two most common VNA architecture designs.
 On the left is the three-sampler approach, where a common receiver is used to sample the incident wave of the source and two receivers for reflections.
 The three-sampler design is often used in low-cost VNAs and in older designs.
 However, most new VNAs use a four-sampler design, where every port gets two receivers.
 With a four-sampler VNA, we can sample the incident wave of the source and termination (i.e., switch term).
 Keep in mind that for an N-port VNA, there are N switch terms.